Devices / Red Light Therapy / LED Red Light

 GuidelineProfessional guidance or consensus statement from a dermatology society.

-This study was conducted in lab experiments and animal studies, and its findings may not directly translate to human skin.
-Further research is needed to confirm its effectiveness in humans.
+This study was conducted in lab experiments and animal models, and its findings may not directly translate to human skincare.
+Further research is needed to confirm the effectiveness of DQFCl-HOCl in humans.

 PubMed